UniversalDependencies/UD_Faroese-FarPaHC/README.md

 ### Additional notes: Morphological Features

-The UD morphological features in the corpus were converted from the FarPaHC PoS tags, which do not encode all possible grammatical categories for the Language as described by the [UD language documentation for Faroese](https://universaldependencies.org/is/index.html).
+The UD morphological features in the corpus were converted from the FarPaHC PoS tags, which do not encode all possible grammatical categories for the language as described by the [UD language documentation for Faroese](https://universaldependencies.org/is/index.html).
 The features that do appear in UD_Faroese-FarPaHC are shown below, organised by grammatical category.

 - Nouns: `Case`, `Definite`, `Number`
 - Verbs: `Tense`, `Mood`, `Verbform`, `Case`